thelinuxpirate/thelinuxpirate/README.md

 ### TLP
-Hello, I am 16 & a very shitty programmer who is still learning the fundamentals of CS...
+16 year old programmer & a mediocre software developer.

 I hope to get comfortable enough with programming where I can think of something and then be able to implement it correctly via code.